 - The first call happens in

-To make sure our expectations of the componentDidMount
+To make sure your expectations of the componentDidMount

-function calls are correct, we can include these assertions right before the handleRefreshClick
+function calls are correct, you can include these assertions right before the handleRefreshClick

 function call.